Planning a southern getaway and wondering whether Savannah or Charleston is the right city for you?

 … you’d like to feel like you’re on the coast.

-While you’ll be very close to the coast whether you visit Charleston or Savannah, Charleston’s many palm trees and general atmosphere feel much more coastal than Savannah’s–in Savannah, you can easily forget that you’re near the beach!
+While you’ll be very close to the coast whether you visit Charleston or Savannah, Charleston’s many palm trees and general atmosphere feel much more coastal than Savannah’s.

 … you’re intrigued by war history.